liuning0820/liuning0820.github.io/_posts/2020-02-18-jenkins-email-notification.md

   >
   > Solution: Go to https://myaccount.google.com/security and enabling "Access for less secure apps".(启用安全性较低的应用的访问权限)

+- Unable to receive email
-- Error sending to the following VALID addresses
+  > Error sending to the following VALID addresses
-  > Received the email when manually trigger in the Jenkins, but failed with the error above using pipeline
+  > Received the email when manually trigger in the Jenkins, but failed in pipeline script.
   > Solution:You should set SMTP Server and Authentication in both E-mail Notification and Extended E-mail Notification sections at {Jenkins's URL}/configure.

 ## Pipeline Syntax to send email